using kubernete jobs for one off ingestion of csv's

 at which point you will be able to reach the dashboard (which you would otherwise see in some cloud provider by default) at localhost:8443

-Side-note: when doing this sort of development system, it becomes useful to start writing kubernetes/docker functions in your shell since.
-I have a ton I’ve started using but an example for this use case in fish shell would be:
+Side-note: when doing this sort of development, it becomes useful to start writing kubernetes/docker functions in your shell.
+I have a ton I’ve started using, but an example for this use case in fish shell would be:

 function kube_portforward